philzook58/philzook58.github.io/_posts/2026-02-09-smt_compiler_i.md

 Michel was pointing out to me that in the SSA is FP paper it mentions that the dominator structure can be reflected in nested let bindings.
 That's pretty cool.
 I don't really have let is knuckledragger sadly / z3py doesn't offer it.
 I kind of wish it did.

 Modelling a CFG as a constrained horn clause is an alternative.
 It is the logic programming version of SSA is functional programming.
 It's more predicaty than equational.
+I somewhat suspect it is a more flexible approach
 <https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/nbjorner-yurifest.pdf>
 <https://www.philipzucker.com/bap-chc/>